python-parsy/parsy/docs/howto/other_examples.rst

 A parser for the ``.proto`` files for Protocol Buffers, version 3.

 This example is useful in showing lots of simple custom data structures for holding the result of the parse.
+It uses the :meth:`Parser.tag` method for labelling parts, followed by :meth:`Parser.combine_dict`.

 .. literalinclude:: ../../examples/proto3.py
    :language: python